miketaylr/miketaylr.com-blog/_posts/2021-02-08-obsolete-cookie-path-checking.md

 …the Path attribute does not provide any integrity protection because the user agent will accept an arbitrary Path attribute in a Set-Cookie header.
 ```

-Never one to pass up on an opportunity to deleting things, I wrote some patches for [Firefox][bz] and [Chromium][cr] so maybe someone reading Cookie code in the future doesn't get distracted.
+Never one to pass up on an opportunity to delete things, I wrote some patches for [Firefox][bz] and [Chromium][cr] so maybe someone reading Cookie code in the future doesn't get distracted.

 Aside 1: Awkwardly my moz-phab account has been disabled, so I just attached the patch file using Splinter like it's 2002 (more Medieval code review tech references).